cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 }
 ```

-It takes a list of requests and does the following things.
-- Filter the last height.
-Basically, it removes all ABCI++ requests after the
+The method `Verify()` first calls method `filterRequests()` that is going to remove all the requests from the set that are not supported by the current version of the grammar.
+In addition, it will filter the last height by removing all ABCI++ requests after the
 last `Commit`.
-The function `fetchABCIRequestsByNodeName()` can be called in the middle of the height.
+The function `fetchABCIRequests()` can be called in the middle of the height.
 As a result, the last height may be incomplete, and
-the parser may return an error.
+classified as invalid even if that is not the reality.
 The simple example here is that the last
-request fetched via `fetchABCIRequestsByNodeName()` is `Decide`; however, `Commit` happens after
+request fetched via `fetchABCIRequests()` is `Decide`; however, `Commit` happens after
-`fetchABCIRequestsByNodeName()` was invoked.
-Consequently, the parser
+`fetchABCIRequests()` was invoked.
+Consequently, the execution
-will return an error that `Commit` is missing, even though the `Commit`
+will be considered as faulty because `Commit` is missing, even though the `Commit`
 will happen after.
+After filtering the requests `Verify()` checks if the remaining set of requests respect the grammar.
+It does that by calling two methods: `verifySpecific()` and `verifyGeneric()`.
+Former should always be called first and is responsible of doing some specific checks that the parser cannot do.
+For example, at the moment it is checking if

 - Generates an execution string by replacing `abci.Request` with the
 corresponding terminal from the grammar.
 This logic is implemented in
 `GetExecutionString()` function.
 This function receives a list of `abci.Request` and generates a string where every request the grammar covers